anmiles/youtube-likes-downloader/README.md

 # youtube-likes-downloader

-Downloads your liked videos onto local drive
+Download all liked videos from youtube

 ----